-i-clickers
+i•clickers

-Throughout the course, extensive use of the i \triangleright clicker classroom response system will be made in order to enhance your understanding of the material and promote classroom participation.
-Note that i \triangleright clicker participation constitutes a portion of your grade in this course and as such you are required to bring your i \triangleright clicker to each class and to ensure that it has functional batteries.
+Throughout the course, extensive use of the i▶clicker classroom response system will be made in order to enhance your understanding of the material and promote classroom participation.
+Note that i▶clicker participation constitutes a portion of your grade in this course.
+You are required to bring your i▶clicker or an internet enabled device that runs a web browser or the REEF app to each class.
+If you are using a physical clicker, it is your responsibility to ensure that it has functional batteries.
+You can either purchase a remote at the bookstore or borrow a remote from UMSU's Answer's booth (with a deposit), or you may use a laptop, iPhone/iPad (iOS 10+), or Android (OS 5.0+) device.